jmbredenberg/Mafia-rules/README.md

 ﻿#Live Action Mafia Rules

+##Current Moderators

+You can reach the mods for this game through the forum account Lucina, or at lucina@mit.edu.
+This is Lucy Gutierrez and Pravina Samaratunga.
+Contrary to popular belief, we are not actually one person.

 ##Communication

 You may communicate with moderators by messaging their account on the mafia forums, sending them an email, or by communicating with them in private.
 Any method is acceptable, but please send all messages to their joint account/mailing list and not to them individually.